Seniors Month

 Seniors are recognized through two provincial senior award programs.
 Nominations for these awards can be made at any point in the calendar year.

-Municipalities that have submitted a nomination for the Senior of the Year Award often hold ceremonies during Seniors’ Month.
+Many municipalities that nominate candidates for the Senior of the Year Award hold ceremonies in Seniors’ Month.
 Contact your local municipality for more information.

 Milestones